For the most part, travelers who take prescription medications of all kinds can travel throughout much of the world without problems.

 - Don’t purchase medications on the street, in open markets or from businesses that do not appear to be a legitimate pharmacy.
 Counterfeit and expired medications are common in developing countries.

-- Don’t purchase medication from physicians in developing countries; they are less likely to store the medication correctly or have the correct medication in stock.
+- Don’t purchase medication from physicians in developing countries as they are less likely to store the medication correctly or have the correct medication in stock.